Chamaraja Wodeyar II

-Chamarajara Wodeyar II (Raja Hiriya Abiral Chamarajara Wodeyar II, 1463 – 1513) was fourth raja of the Kingdom of Mysore from 1478 until 1513.
+Chamarajara Wodeyar II (Raja Hiriya Abiral Chamarajara Wodeyar II; 1463–1513) was the fourth raja of the royal dynasty that ruled the Kingdom of Mysore.
+The rule of Chamarajara Wodeyar II began in 1478 and lasted until 1513.

 Multiple superiors

-Chamaraja Wodeyar II succeeded his father Timmaraja Wodeyar I after his death in 1478.
-He ruled for 35 years, and a long-reigning monarch was mandated for the kingdom's survival by looming peril of Mughal and European invasions.
-During his 35-year reign, Chamaraja Wodeyar II ruled as feudatory monarch under three families and eight emperors, surpassing all his forefathers in ruling under most emperors.
+Chamaraja Wodeyar II succeeded his father Timmaraja Wodeyar I after his father's death in 1478.
+Chamaraja Wodeyar II ruled the Kingdom of Mysore for 35 years.
+This Raja's long-reigning monarch ensuring therefore the kingdom's survival was challenged by the constant threat from the Mughal Enpire as well as European invasion.
+During his reign, Chamaraja Wodeyar II acted as a feudatory monarch under three families and eight emperors.
+His era surpassed that of all previous forefathers' reigns under these emperors.

 Quick roll-overs and insubordination within Vijayanagara

 Soon after Virupaksha's death, Praudha Raya took over.
 Overpowered though he was, his subordinates exhibited insubordination.
 His own commander, his successor, and the founder of the Saluva dynasty, Saluva Narasimha Deva Raya, seized power from him and ascended the throne.
-Mysore had remained obedient to the Sangama family from the time Mysore government was constituted nearly a century ago.
+Mysore had remained obedient to the Sangama family from the time the Mysore government was constituted nearly a century ago.
 This was also the case with other feudatory governors.
 Disgruntling grew right within the Saluva family after Saluva Narasimha Deva Raya lost a major portion of eastern Andhra to a long-time Vijayanagara opponent: Raja Purushottama Gajapati Kapilendra of Odisha.
 Other subordinate governors also began raising against Vijayanagara.
 After Deva Raya's death, his son Thimma Bhupala, who was enthroned, but was, within weeks, assassinated by a commander during political unrest in the capital Vijayanagara, which brought his brother, Narasimha Raya II, into power.

 During Narasimha Raya II's minority, Saluva Narasimha Deva Raya's confidant and colleague, Tuluva Narasa Nayaka, also a commander, played his regent, suppressing/silencing all the supporters of the old Sangama dynasty, including Chamaraja Wodeyar II.
-Tuluva Narasa Nayaka's son, Tuluva Vira Narasimha, same as Narasimha Raya II in age, when both came of age, fell out on differences over right to the throne.
+Tuluva Narasa Nayaka's son, Tuluva Vira Narasimha, same as Narasimha Raya II in age, when both came of age, fell out on differences over the right to the throne.
 Soon after Tuluva Narasa Nayaka's death, Narasimha Raya II was ostensibly assassinated by Tuluva Vira Narasimha's henchmen.
 This led to the ruling of Vijayanagara by the Tuluva dynasty.